-An investigative technique where a flexible telescope is used to look inside the nasal space to analyse from above how the palate is working during speech and swallowing.
+An investigative technique where a flexible endoscope is used to look inside the nasal space and also to analyse from above how the palate is working during speech and swallowing.

-This procedure is used on patients with acute frontal sinusitis.
+This procedure is used on patients with acute or chronic infection of the frontal sinusitis.
 It can prevent life-threatening complications when the infection is unresponsive to maximal medical treatment.

 Nasal polyps can arise due to chronic nasal and sinus infection.
 They are removed to improve nasal breathing.
 Most of the time they are removed as part of Endoscopic Sinus Surgery.

 A quick surgical procedure to straighten the nasal septum – the partition between the two cavities – to improve airflow.
 The surgery can take place under local or general anaesthetic.